Enjoy the Silence: Original versions

-There are two edited versions of the Corbijn-directed video.
-One version begins with Andy Fletcher looking towards his right as the song begins.
+There are three edited versions of the Corbijn-directed video.
+The "official alternative version" begins with a group shot of the band, then Andy Fletcher looks towards his right as the song begins.
 Shots of Dave Gahan dressed as a king singing directly to the camera are intercut with scenes of his walking through the Scottish Highlands, the coast of Portugal and the Swiss Alps.
 The video ends with Gahan singing the last line, "Enjoy the silence", then putting his finger in front of his lips as if to quiet the viewer.

-The second version begins with Martin Gore looking to his right as the song begins.
+The "official version" begins with a group shot of the band, but this time it is Martin Gore who looks to his right as the song begins.
 This version omits the shots of Gahan singing directly to the camera.
-In this version, the only lines Gahan is shown singing are "Words are very unnecessary/They can only do harm."
+The only verses Gahan is shown singing are "Words are very unnecessary/They can only do harm."
 The video ends with Gahan sitting on a deck chair in the snow while the last line, "Enjoy the silence", is sung.
 There are also differences in the group shots of the band standing together between the two versions.
+The "alternate" version is similar to the "official alternative version", except it omits entirely the outdoor shots of Gahan walking through nature and includes even more group shots of the band, including one of Gahan and Fletcher breaking into laughter and smiles.

 Promotional video

 On 2 December 1989, "Enjoy the Silence" was performed live on Peter's Pop Show in Germany.
-On 19 December 1989, a promotional single for "Enjoy the Silence" was pressed.
-In 1990, a promotional video for "Enjoy the Silence" was shot by French TV (for the TV Show "Champs-Élysées" with Michel Drucker) featuring Depeche Mode lip-synching the song while standing on the observation deck atop the South Tower of the original World Trade Center.
+In 1990, a promotional video for "Enjoy the Silence" was shot by French TV (for the TV Show "Champs-Élysées" with Michel Drucker) featuring Depeche Mode lip-synching the song while standing on the observation deck atop the South Tower of the original World Trade Center in New York City.

 Impact and legacy

-Pitchfork Media ranked "Enjoy the Silence" number 15 in their list of Top 200 Tracks of the 90s.
-Rolling Stone included it in their list of 500 Best Songs of All Time in 2021 at No. 415.
+Pitchfork Media ranked "Enjoy the Silence" number 15 in their list of "Top 200 Tracks of the 90s".
+Rolling Stone included it in their list of the "500 Best Songs of All Time" in 2021 at No. 415.